 Rbc's score of 69 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, RBC reported total carbon emissions of approximately 60,368,000 kg CO2e, a decrease from about 70,931,000 kg CO2e in 2023.
-The emissions breakdown for 2024 includes Scope 1 emissions at about 23,090,000 kg CO2e, Scope 2 emissions at approximately 6,718,000 kg CO2e (market-based), and Scope 3 emissions from business travel at around 30,560,000 kg CO2e.
-RBC has set ambitious climate commitments, aiming to reduce its global emissions from operations by 70% by 2025, using 2018 as the baseline year.
-This target applies to both Scope 1 and Scope 2 emissions.
+The emissions breakdown for 2024 includes 23,090,000 kg CO2e from Scope 1, 6,718,000 kg CO2e from Scope 2 (market-based), and 30,560,000 kg CO2e from Scope 3, specifically from business travel.
+RBC has set ambitious climate commitments, aiming to reduce global emissions from its operations by 70% by 2025, using 2018 as the baseline year.
+This target encompasses both Scope 1 and Scope 2 emissions.
 Additionally, RBC plans to source 100% of its electricity from renewable and non-emitting sources by 2025.
-For the longer term, the bank aims to achieve a 35% reduction in Scope 1 emissions and a 54% reduction in Scope 2 emissions by 2030, both from a 2019 baseline.
-RBC is also committed to achieving net-zero emissions in its lending activities by 2050, reflecting its dedication to addressing climate change comprehensively across all scopes of emissions.
+For the longer term, the bank aims to achieve net-zero emissions in its lending activities by 2050.
+In terms of specific reduction targets, RBC is also focused on reducing its Scope 2 emissions by 54% by 2030 from a 2019 baseline and aims for a 35% reduction in Scope 1 emissions by the same year.
+Furthermore, the bank has set a goal for a physical emissions intensity of 5.0 g CO2e/MJ by 2030.
+Overall, RBC's commitment to sustainability reflects a proactive approach to addressing climate change, with significant targets aimed at reducing its carbon footprint across various scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents